Back in the 1970s and 80s the “Misery Index” was popularized as a measure that accurately captured the misery and malaise of the time.

 Unfortunately, all home price series are simply not long enough to include in the formulation but there may be alternative measures that can be included in the future.

-The level of misery for June remained near the peak for this cycle and nearly the highest level seen in 30 years though declining a slight 0.02% since May while on a year-over-year basis, misery climbed 0.31%.
+The level of misery for September increased 0.02% since August and remained near the peak for this cycle and nearly the highest level seen in 30 years while on a year-over-year basis, misery climbed 0.13%.